Kaliwa's Owner Can Kick Your Butt at Taekwondo

 I told Jason, don’t kill me.
 He said, yeah, okay.
 Then he killed me anyway.
 I couldn’t walk the next day.

 That regime went on for six weeks or so.
 After that I asked Jason if he would teach me Taekwondo.
 His father is one of the pioneers in this country.
 We started off at white belt level in June of that year, three days a week.
-The growth in the earlier colors of belt is quite rapid, until you get father along.
+The growth in the earlier colors of belt is quite rapid, until you get farther along.
 The requirements are more intensive.

 Chefs are kind of obsessive, competitive people.
 I went off the deep end with it.